 Step 1: Build an email list or spreadsheet of contacts first

-Before your podcast gets published and your episodes are live on iTunes (aka Apple Podcasts), you should be building a list of people you can reach out to on the first day your podcast goes live.
+Before your podcast gets published and your episodes are live on Apple Podcasts, you should be building a list of people you can reach out to on the first day your podcast goes live.
 If you already have an active email list you can tap, awesome.
 If you don’t, start building one.
 You can (and should) use your existing contacts and let them know you’re about to launch a new podcast and would their help with it when it launches.

 Step 2: Record at least three podcast episodes before launch